-- Execute enough tests to assure that every branch alternative has been exercised at least once under some test. - If we do enough tests to achieve this prescription, then we have achieved 100% branch coverage. - An alternative characterization is to say that we have achieved 100% link coverage. - For structured software, branch testing and therefore branch coverage strictly includes statement coverage. - We denote branch coverage by C2.
+- Exercised at least once under some test. - If we do enough tests to achieve this prescription, then we have achieved 100% branch coverage. - An atternative characterization is to say that we have achieved 100% link coverage. - For selectured software, branch testing and therefore branch coverage strictly includes statement coverage. - We denote branch coverage by C2.